obsidianmd/obsidian-help/en/Advanced topics/Third-party plugins.md

 #### Discover and install community plugins

-After disabling Safe Mode, you can find third-party plugins created by the community in Settings -> Third-party plugin -> Community plugins -> Browse.
+After disabling Safe Mode, you can find third-party plugins created by the community in Settings -> Community plugins -> Community plugins -> Browse.

 On this page, you can browse plugins by popularity, or search for specific plugins.
 Click on a plugin to see details and instruction from the plugin author.
 In the details page, you can click "Install" to install a plugin.